mrbhanukab/sky24/README.md

 8. **Build Site**: Once you're done, build the site using `npm run build`.
 9. **Host Site**: Deploy the site using Firebase hosting with the command `firebase deploy --only hosting:sky24-icas`.
 10. **Don't Forget to Commit Your Changes**! 🥲

-## Features to Implement Next

-Here are some features we plan to implement in future updates:

-- **Round Information**: Create a new document on Firebase to store round information and integrate it into the round page for easier management.